PSLCL/testing-framework/docs/design/template_commands.md

 ##Deploy

 The *deploy* Command requests an [Artifact](artifacts.md) be deployed to a [Machine](resources.md) Instance.
-The format of the line following the command is a Machine reference, followed by a space, followed by an [Artifact](artifacts.md) reference.
+The format of the line following the command is a Machine reference, followed by a space, followed by an [Artifact Reference](templates.md#artifact-references).

-[Artifact](artifacts.md) references are the destination filename and Hash, separated by a space.
-Note that the version is not specified, so if the file does not change from version to version then the reference will be identical.
 Deploy commands are considered completed once the [Artifact](artifacts.md) is fully deployed to the the [Machine](resources.md) Instance.

 ##Inspect

 The *inspect* Command requests that a [Person](resource.md) follow a set of HTML formatted instructions sent generally via email.
 Relevant [Artifacts](artifacts.md) may also be included in an archive named attachments.tar.gz and attached to the email.
-The format of the line following the command is a Person reference, followed by a space, followed by the Hash of the instructions, followed by the Hashes of any [Artifact](artifacts.md) attachments also separated by spaces.
-The [Person](resources.md) performing the inspection must manually enter the results.
+The format of the line following the command is a Person reference, followed by a space, followed by the Hash of the instructions, followed by [Artifact References](templates.md#artifact-references) to be included as attachments also separated by spaces.
+The
+[Person](resources.md) performing the inspection must manually enter the results.
 Inspect commands are considered completed once the instructions and attachments have been sent to the [Person](resource.md).